 Time After Time

-The best way to identify a spot pattern is by looking at the top of a salamander’s head and upper back, so take your shot from above, and make sure the head and back are clearly visible and in focus.
+The best way to identify a spot pattern is by looking at the top of a salamander’s head and upper body, so take your picture from above, and make sure the head, back, and both sides of the salamander are visible and in focus.
 You’ll get a better shot if you have a friend shine a light on the salamander while you take the picture, though you may need to experiment with the angle of the light to minimize glare.
-If you’re at an established crossing, check with your Site Coordinator to see if they have a specialized “lightbox” for salamander photography.
+Sometimes, using a clipboard or data form as a backdrop can help.

 One and Done